Skip to content

 What this tool does

-This tool compares pet insurance premiums against expected claims over your chosen horizon.
-Enter monthly premium, expected annual claims, typical excess per claim, and years.
-The calculator shows total premiums, total claims, total excesses, and net position.
-A positive result means claims exceed costs; negative means insurance lost money that year.
-Remember that insurance primarily caps catastrophic risk rather than returning expected value.
+This tool compares pet insurance premiums against expected claims over your chosen time horizon.
+Enter your monthly premium, expected annual claims, typical excess per claim, and number of years to model.
+The calculator shows total premiums paid, total claims received, total excesses paid, and the net position—the difference between what you claim back and what you pay out in premiums and excesses combined.
+A positive result means claims exceed your total out-of-pocket costs; negative means premiums and excesses together exceed claims.
+The output illustrates how insurance functions across your chosen period.
+Note that this calculation is for illustration only and assumes claims remain consistent year to year.
+Insurance typically functions to cap catastrophic risk rather than generate positive expected value over time.

 Enter Values